 Fulton County Transit Authority

-Proudly serving Fulton, Hickman, Graves, and Carlisle counties
+Proudly serving Fulton, Hickman, Graves, Carlisle, & Marshall counties

-DRIVERS NEEDED: FCTA is seeking applicants from all areas of Western Kentucky and Western Tennessee to apply for Drivers positions.
+MOVING INTO MARSHALL COUNTY: FCTA will begin Transit service in Marshall County on Monday, September 8.
+In order to obtain a Demand Response ride please call 270-472-0662 Extension 1.
+FCTA is seeking Drivers from the Marshall County area to help with this new service.
 The push for applicants from the Marshall County area is to hire individuals living in that area to drive for FCTA and clock in at the Mayfield office daily.
+The agency is also seeking applicants from all areas of Western Kentucky and Western Tennessee to apply for Drivers positions.
 We still need residents of Fulton, Hickman, Clinton, Obion and Weakley counties in Tennessee and surrounding areas to apply as well to work out of the Fulton office.
+Mayfield and Graves County residents are sought to work out of the Mayfield office.
 We have new buses and need new Drivers to operate them!
 Anyone interested in working at FCTA may fill out the application below.
 Unable to fill out an application online?
 Obtain an application in person by stopping at the Fulton office at 302 Eastwood Drive or the Mayfield office at 3414 U.S. Highway 45 North.

 Language Translator